 There are three kinds of commit scope groups: ANY, ALL, and MAJORITY.
 They're all followed by a list of one or more groups in parentheses.
 This list of groups combines to make a pool of nodes this operation applies to.
-This list can be preceded by NOT, which inverts the pool to be all other groups that aren't in the list.
-Witness nodes aren't eligible to be included in this pool, as they don't replicate data.
+This list can be preceded by Witness nodes aren't eliqible to be included in this pool, as they don't replicate data.